fengziyue/ziyue-s-homepage/content/authors/admin/_index.md

   - ""
 ---

-Ziyue Feng is a Ph.D. student at Clemson University.
-His research interests include Computer vision, Machine Learning, and Autonomous Driving.
-He is now focused on Depth Estimation and Dynamic Objects in 3D Computer Vision.
+Ziyue Feng is a Ph.D student at Clemson University, currently focusing on Depth Estimation and Dynamic Objects in 3D Computer Vision.

-I am actively looking for a 2023 research internship in 3D Computer Vision (Depth Prediction, 3D Reconstruction, Implicit Representation/NeRF).
+He is actively seeking a 2023 research internship in 3D Computer Vision (Depth Prediction, 3D Reconstruction, Implicit Representation/NeRF).